-One of the most common questions asked by potential clients is “I need a website, but I don’t know where to start!”.
+One of the most common questions asked by potential clients is “I need a website but where do I start?”
 Given that there are a lot of things to consider when having a website built it’s not surprising that people get confused and put off having a new one developed.
 It can be a daunting task but there are some simple questions that you can ask yourself to get started…

 What is the purpose of your new website?

 To begin with, it’s useful to think about the purpose of your website and to write a list of all the goals that you would like to achieve.
 Here are some useful answers to this question:

 - Bring in new clients to my business

 - Provide my customers with information on a certain subject